 - Stop Watch with repeating countdown timer (Timex Ironman is best)

 - Backpack for Rucking and 25-75# of filler.
 We use dumbbells and iron weight lifting plates for filler.
+You can use anything heavy.

 - Dumbbells.
 Female hunters will need a pair of 15# dumbbells.
 Male hunters will need a pair of 25# dumbbells.